shivaneej/Machine-Learning-Enabled-Expiry-Date-Recognition-and-Object-Classification-of-Grocery-Products/README.md

 </div>
 <br>

-The Object Classification model classifies the products into seven different classes, Beverages, Fruits, Vegetables, Snacks, Dairy, Others and Packed (which is the ExpDate dataset) using a supervised learning approach.
+The Object Classification model classifies the products into six different classes, Beverages, Fruits, Vegetables, Snacks, Dairy, Others using a supervised learning approach.
 This approach [10] uses Transfer Learning where the weights of the classification neural network are obtained from a pretrained model which in this case is the ResNet50 model trained on the ImageNet [2] dataset.
 Then ResNet50 is used on top of the custom CNN layer for classification.
 The ResNet50 architecture includes 48 Convolution layers along with 1 MaxPool and 1 Average Pool layer.
 ResNet50 is used here because it makes it possible to train ultra deep neural networks.
 A network can contain hundreds or thousands of layers and still achieve great performance due to residual networks.
 ResNets have a deep residual learning framework containing shortcut connections that simply perform identity mappings.
 The advantage of such identity mappings is that without any additional parameters added to the model and without increasing computational time, the performance is improved.
 Compared to other ResNets, ResNet50 has a few changes, the shortcut connections previously skipped two layers but now they skip three layers and presence of 1 x 1 convolution layers in between.
-The learning rate was set to be 0.01.
-Batch learning was used with a batch size of 32.

 <div align="center">
   	<img src="images/model-architecture.png"> <br>